 If you’ll be carrying your stroller down the stairs frequently or loading it into and out of the trunk of your car on a daily basis, don’t choose the heaviest stroller available!
 Check the stroller’s weight and determine if you can lift it regularly.

-Some parents claim that children in tandem strollers (particularly those in the back seat) have a little amount of room.
+Some parents claim that children in tandem strollers (particularly those in the back seat) have a little number of room.
 That was the situation with older tandem strollers when the seats were quite close together and the rear seat had very little legroom.
 The passenger in the back seat had little legroom when the front seat was reclined.

 However, with today’s tandem, extendable strollers, this is no longer an issue, albeit complete reclining may not always be achievable.
 When you have two bassinets on a tandem stroller, the worst circumstance is when they are so near to each other that the upper one is on top of the lower one.